 Animal-mediated pollination services typically represent an animal communities’ cumulative floral visitation patterns, with individual pollinator species differing in their efficiency and ability to pollinate plants, depending on their functional traits and those of each plant species.
 As such, understanding how pollinator species interact with flowers individually and collectively, will lead to better understanding and management of both natural and agricultural ecosystems.
 Trait matching, whereby pollinator functional traits (e.g., body size, tongue length and behaviour) are well-adapted to floral morphological structures has been demonstrated to better-predict pollination rates (i.e. fruit set) in crop systems than trait diversity (i.e. a larger number of species with different functional traits) (Garibaldi et al. 2015).
 As such, many plant species are pollinated by a few common species (WHATS THE REF), although globally, species richness has also been linked to greater provision of pollination services and crop yields (Dainese et al. 2019).

 Pollinator species frequently interact with flowers collectively, (i.e. more than one species will visit a given flower across duration of flowering, termed a `visitation sequence`), for better (e.g. BUMBLE + APIS PAPERS, Garratt) or worse (e.g., Dedej & Delaplane 2004).
-However, despite the knowledge of mixed-species cumulative influences on pollination, mechanistically much remains unexplained.
+However, despite the knowledge of the cumulative influences of mixed-species assemblages on pollination, mechanistically much remains unexplained.
 One way, in which, that collective insect visitation may structure the effect of pollination is through `priority effects`.
 Typically, priority effects have been examined in explaining the compositional trajectory of ecology communities and how this is strongly influenced by the order of species arrival to those communities (REF).
 Priority effects often determine how species interact and compete with each other within communities, and can drive divergent successional trajectories among sites, and in pollination, differences in gene flow and dispersal within plant populations.
 For example, Homquist, RANDY & Karron (2012) demonstrated that recipient plants of Mimulus, as a result of pollen grooming by bumblebees, receive donor pollen from the three most recently visited individuals.
 Further, studies detailing priority effects in floral bacteria communities have shown that floral bacterium can reduce pollination success by reducing pollinator foraging and nectar consumption (Vanette et al. 2013; Good et al. 2014).Importantly, pollination-related priority effects are likely mediated by floral morphology (e.g., the presence and location of floral resources and rewards), given the influence of trait matching in explaining patterns in pollination services.

 Despite the importance of trait matching worldwide, trait diversity may influence pollination in cumulative visitation sequences, due to the distinct, sequential floral visitation of multiple species.
 Further, different species may deplete floral resources, leading to reduced effectiveness of subsequent visitation events, irrespective of the pollinator species.
 In both cases, priority effects are not only likely to be driven by pollinator functional traits, but also differences in floral structure and mating systems among plant species, such as those plants which either facultatiely or obligately require buzz-pollination for reproductive success (i.e. plant families Ericaceae and Solanaceae) as well as those with pollen incompatibility systems that require allogamous (cross) pollination for increased plant reproductive success.